CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-command-line-interface.md

 # Command Line Interface: encryption for data sharing

+- CLI instrustions need to be written by Kimmo, old CLI info  needs to stay for users for old data, see sd connect versions page-

 For documentation and more information, you can check the [Crypt4GH Encryption Utility](https://github.com/EGA-archive/crypt4gh.git) page.

 In this example, we first generate your key pair (a password-protected private key and a public key that can be shared with collaborators).
 Next, we encrypt a file with public keys of two different collaborators (research group A and research group B).